cfries/image-prune/README.md

 This is a standalone version of the image comparisson operating on a given folder and deleting all images in the sequence that are too similar.

+The program requires two command-line options, in this order:

+- `sourceDir`: the directory to be scanned for images.
+- `threshold`: a floating-point number between 0 and 1 determining when a picture is considered to be different.
+You can see it as a percentage value.
+A good value is 0.018.

+**WARNING:** *Be aware that the program deletes images that are considered to be duplicates!*

 ## Useful stuff

 Below you find some stuff that allows you to build the surveillance system with a Pi such that